Wales Faces Grid Capacity Challenge to Achieve 100% Renewable Electricity Target by 2035

 Credit: Unsplash/Waldemar Brandt

-Recent figures released by Cymru have shed light on the pressing need for rapid expansion of grid capacity in to meet its ambitious goal of sourcing 100% of its electricity from renewable energy by 2035.
+Recent figures released by Cymru have shed light on the pressing need for rapid expansion of grid capacity in to meet its ambitious goal of sourcing 100% of its electricity from by 2035.

 Currently, the country boasts 1.98GW of fully commissioned installed generation capacity.
 The majority of this capacity, accounting for 63%, is derived from onshore projects.
-Notably, Wales is home to Pen y Cymoedd, the largest in the country, developed by in South Wales.
+Notably, Wales is home to Pen y Cymoedd, the largest wind farm in the country, developed by in South Wales.

 However, data from RenewableUK's Energy Pulse team reveals that an additional 3.95GW of wind energy projects, including onshore, fixed offshore, and floating offshore wind, are awaiting approval in the planning pipeline.
 This surge in potential projects would require twice the current grid capacity.